leth02/VL_Chat_App/README.md

 # VL_Chat_App
-VL is a chat application built by some random students at Luther College.
+VL is an open-source chat application built with Python and JavaScript

-Team members: Luc Vuong, Kevin Tu, Long Khuong, Bill Dang, Hudson Nguyen, Duy Nguyen, Tan Le.

 ## Development
-As we use Python 3.8 for testing, we expect that you use Python 3.8.
-Also, you should have **SQLite3** installed.
-For information about installing SQLite, please visit https://www.sqlite.org/draft/index.html
+Please have Python 3 and SQLite3 installed on your machine.

-**Create and activate a virtual environment (recommended)**
+**Create and activate a virtual environment (optional but recommended)**
 ```
 $ python -m venv venv
 $ . venv/bin/activate